 Even if the other side has engaged in truly reprehensible conduct, we’re rarely surprised when they pushback.

 Wrongdoers don’t want to make fair settlement offers because they’re in denial about what they did and generally will do whatever it takes to protect their money.

 If an insurance carrier is involved, it doesn’t want to make a fair offer because its business model is to collect high premiums and avoid or delay making fair payouts.

-If a law firm is involved, those lawyers don’t want your case to settle, as they get paid by the hour and are only interested in billing their client for their work.
+If a law firm is involved, these lawyers generally aren’t eager to settle, as they get paid by the hour and want to keep billing their client for their work.

 For these reasons, the other side is incredibly unlikely to make a fair settlement offer unless they truly believe the only alternative is going to trial and trying to convince the judge or jury that their conduct was acceptable.

 Discovery: Begins after the other side answers the Complaint and lasts up to 10 months; ends about one year after beginning of representation.